abhayastudios/nativescript-contacts-lite/README.md

 # Notes

+## Bundling with Webpack
+This plugin should work out of the box with the [nativescript-dev-webpack](https://github.com/NativeScript/nativescript-dev-webpack) plugin.
+However, if you are using the web worker functions, we need to ensure that the web worker resources are included in the package.
+For this purpose, you should add the [worker-loader](https://github.com/triniwiz/worker-loader.git) plugin modified by Osei Fortune (aka Triniwiz) so it works with NativeScript to your project: `npm install https://github.com/triniwiz/worker-loader.git --save`.

 ## Photo & Thumbnail Images
 The plugin returns `photo` & `thumbnail` images as a base64 encoded string ready to be used as the source attribute of an image, e.g. `<Image *ngIf="item.thumbnail" [src]="item.thumbnail"></Image>`